Car-free holidays in NorthumberlandNorthumberland

 1. Berwick-upon-Tweed

 • The town’s beaches below are alive with wading birds: noisy oystercatchers, stilt-legged redshanks, curve-billed curlews and seaweed-brown turnstones.
-You can see all these and more from the Berwick Boat Trips, who operate cruises on the smart new Border Belle into the winter months and regularly spot seals and dolphins near the estuary.
+You can see all these and more from Berwick Boat Trips, who operate cruises on the smart Border Belle into the winter months and regularly spot seals and dolphins near the estuary.

 • The Walls B&B, in a quayside Georgian townhouse fifteen minutes’ walk from the station, has a log fire and honesty bar in the lounge.
 Three big rooms look out over the River Tweed so you can seal-watch from the upstairs windows.
 Or for a budget option head to the quayside YHA Berwick hostel.